Geerodge/georgemc.co.uk/src/newsletters/5-tips-to-grow-traffic-and-build-an-audience.md

 layout: "post"
 ---

+*This is an article from [The Business Boost & Build Newsletter](/newsletter)*.

+*It's once a week and includes one tip from me and three resources from others.*

 {% imagePlaceholder "./src/assets/images/newsletter/grow-traffic-build-audience.jpg", "Man on laptop looking at website analytics" %}

 Today I’m going to share five simple tips to grow traffic to your new website and build an audience...